 We can observe some trends:

-We cannot say which source is the more representative of the reality (and which reality? - no one is of course able to foresee the future climate).
+We cannot say which source is the most representative of reality (and which reality? - no one is able to predict future climate).

 Meteonorm often gives lower values than the average.
-This means that simulations with default values in PVsyst will be rather conservative, and give prudent results for the final yield of the customer’s systems.
+This means that simulations with default values in PVsyst will be rather conservative and generate prudent results for the final yield of the customer’s systems.

 The Helioclim data response seems to be chaotic.
-Especially the 2005 values (Helioclim-2 hourly file) are very high over the other data, by a factor which is not compatible with the 2005 irradiance (see below for Geneva).
+This is especially true for the 2005 values (Helioclim-2 hourly file),whcih are much higher than the other data, by a factor that is incompatible with the 2005 irradiance (see below for Geneva).

-Satellight data: for other sites in Europe, the Satellight data are always far over the Meteonorm ones, with one exception in Berlin.
+Satellight data: For other sites in Europe, the Satellight data are always far over the Meteonorm ones, with the exception of Berlin.
 This exception is not attributable to the Meteonorm value; as we can see on the global comparison plot above, the Satellight data for Berlin are significantly below the other Satellight data.
-We don’t have any explanation for that.
+We cannot explan this.

-Climate evolution: we avail of a homogeneous sample of continuous measurements from the same source (ISM - Swiss Institute for Meteorology) for Geneva, from 1981 to 2007.
+Climate evolution: We use a homogeneous sample of continuous measurements from the same source (ISM - Swiss Institute for Meteorology) for Geneva, from 1981 to 2007.

-This shows that at Geneva, the annual dispersion stayed far below 5% with only 3-4 exceptions during 20 years, but increased significantly since 2003.
-This is of course not necessary valid for other sites in Europe!
+This shows that at Geneva, the annual dispersion stayed far below 5% (with only 3-4 exceptions in 20 years), but it has increased significantly since 2003.
+Of course, this is not necessary the case for other sites in Europe!